prplfoundation/data-elements/doc/AdminGuide.md

 ### ii.
 Sensors

-In WCCF, Version 1.4.0, Sensors exist that obtain Wi-Fi information and store it in files for subsequent delivery through a Transmitter to a remote Receiver.
-In Version 1.4.0, crontabs are used to trigger the Sensors periodically (initially, at 5-minute intervals).
-The WCCF Version 1.4.0 build/install package installs a cronjob for user root with pre-configured sensor entries.
+In WCCF, Version 1.x, Sensors exist that obtain Wi-Fi information and store it in files for subsequent delivery through a Transmitter to a remote Receiver.
+In Version 1.x, crontabs are used to trigger the Sensors periodically (initially, at 5-minute intervals).
+The WCCF Version 1.x build/install package installs a cronjob for user root with pre-configured sensor entries.
 This cronjob starts on boot after an image flash.

-Note, if 'Keep settings' is selected - see above - a prior crontab may be preserved and operational instead of the 1.4.0 crontab.
-Regardless, the Version 1.4.0 cronjob is always present and available for reference in file form as `/root/wccf_sensors.cron`.
-If upgrading from WCCF 1.3.0 to 1.4.0, you may need to hand edit (or scp) the new crontab.
+Note, WCCF 1.4.1 includes a ConTab update.
+If 'Keep settings' is selected - see above - a prior OpenWrt crontab may be preserved and operational instead of the 1.4.1 crontab.
+Regardless, the most current cronjob is always copied onto the AP and so is present and available for reference in file form as `/root/wccf_sensors.cron`.
+If upgrading to 1.4.1 from a prior WCCF version, you MUST change the new crontab with the following command (or use the GUI Console to edit it):

+        $ crontab /root/wccf_sensors.cron

 The current cronjob can be viewed and changed through the Web U/I at menu `System -> Scheduled Tasks`.
 Alternatively, when ssh'd into the AP, from the command line use `$ crontab -e` to view and edit these configurations, and `$ crontab -h` for more options.

-There are five Sensors in WCCF, 1.4.0:
+There are five Sensors in WCCF, 1.4.x:

 - /usr/sbin/wccf_sensor_scan
 - /usr/sbin/wccf_sensor_station